amoljkatkar/incubyte_assessment/README.md

 |D|Jacob|1256|20101012|20121013|MVD|Paul|VIC|AU|06031987|A

+** Note: In sample file given above post code not mentioned but it is present in Detail Records.
+I have written script according to sample file i.e. post is not considered in code/script.

 ## Output
 * Script or program to read data from file and load into tables.
 All customers related to India will go to Table_India and so on.